DIY-NAMICsystem/Hardware_Documentation/README.md

   <img src="readme_imgs/boxes_in_action.png" align=center width=400/><br>
 </p>

-**Figure 5:** *DNAMIC boxes in operation in the vivarium on a standard ventilated rack.
+**Figure 5:** *DIY-NAMIC boxes in operation in the vivarium on a standard ventilated rack.
 Data is collected automatically by Processing software to a computer in the next room.*
 ___

 ### What is DIY-NAMIC?